-Do be aware that the coating of this product can shed when you’re twisting it.
-Twist it into your desired shape outside of the enclosure before placing it in.
+The coating of this product can shed when you’re twisting it.
+Twist it into your desired shape outside of the enclosure before placing it inside.

 Fluker’s Driftwood is what it sounds like: a natural vivarium decoration made from California driftwood.
 As with the cork bark, no two pieces of driftwood are alike.

 This tank accessory isn’t hollow, so your snake can’t go inside it.
 Its crooked shape makes for an excellent climbing object.
 Your snake will enjoy climbing it and resting on the top.
 It’s sturdier than the jungle vine, though it isn’t bendable.